 A handcrafted rally strap (done by brandowner Bryan himself) comes along with every Advance.
 One gets to choose between a tan leather or a chocolate distressed leather option, with the choice of either black or white stitching.
 I chose the chocolate distressed leather strap with white stitching, as I found the colour more unique.
 I must say, this must be the best quality strap that I’ve encountered in the sub $300 USD price point.
 The handcrafted leather strap is super comfortable on the wrist, the edges are smoothed out nicely, and the strap loops are hand-stitched for greater durability.
 By itself, it’s a fantastic strap.
 However, I’m not that fond of the strap when paired with the Advance, for one reason – the strap is a straight one, 22mm throughout, without tapering.
 I’m no motorsports expert, but racing to me is evocative of sexy curves – think of the aerodynamic figure of a Ferrari 488, or a Lamborghini Huracan.
 Given the racing inspired design of the Advance, I feel that a tapered strap would look much better on the watch.
 Don’t get me wrong – the stock handcrafted strap is of superb quality, but it’s something I’ll pair with a field or perhaps pilot’s watch instead.

-If you’re not fond of the default strap however, Aevum has generously included not one, but two additional straps – a NATO strap, and a silicone strap – with the watch.
+If you’re not fond of the default strap, however, Aevum has generously included not one, but two additional straps – a NATO strap, and a silicone strap – with the watch.
 Given that the Advance costs just $315 SGD, I found the inclusion of 3 strap options to be a very pleasant surprise!
-In addition, there’s also a Advance Rally Kit option.
+In addition, there’s also an Advance Rally Kit option.
 For about $30 SGD more, you get a handcrafted leather card sheath that matches your strap option.
+(Unfortunately, the Rally Kit is no longer available.)

 Lume heads won’t be disappointed with the Advance, due to its Swiss Superluminova BGW9 glowing bright in the dark.
 In addition, I love how the little arrow at 3 o’clock (which points towards the crown) is lumed as well.
 If I have a knock however, it would be that I wish the seconds hand was lumed too.
 Nevertheless, I’m pretty impressed by the strength of the lume found on the Advance!